 The Twisted Wheel’s first incarnation was as a ‘Beatnik’ joint – the Left Wing Coffee Bar.
 When it re-opened as the Twisted Wheel in September 1963 it still attracted lots of Beats or Dossers.
-They dressed in dark Duffle coats or ex-army combat jacket with an obligatory university scarf and frayed cut off bell bottom jeans.
+They dressed in dark Duffle coats or ex-army combat jackets with an obligatory university scarf and frayed cut off bell bottom jeans and a rolled up sleeping bag for the All-Nighter.
 Bell bottoms became a fad at the club for quite some time as early Mods also adopted them, without the frayed ends.
 The chat up line used by anyone in this non-conventional uniform was usually “I’m on the road”.
 Presumably these mainly middle class weekend dropouts knew their Jack Kerouac from their Alan Ginsburg.

 Allnighters on Saturdays were rapidly introduced.
 This suited many of the ‘Dossers’ as they slept at the sides of the many rooms in the Wheel, heads resting on duffle bags, some in sleeping bags with no general use of amphetamines at this stage in its evolution.
 Sunday mornings the Club organised hiking trips by coach from the Wheel to local beauty spots such as Whaley Bridge – shades of the socialist element of the ramblers movement!

 It shouldn’t be assumed that Allnighters were all-encompassing.
 Many Mods didn’t enjoy the effort of organising a ‘lost weekend’, preferring instead to go nightly – sometimes three or four times a week.